Jobseeker's Allowance

 If you require written correspondence in an alternative format such as Braille, large print or audio CD, you can tell your work coach or contact the Jobseeker’s Allowance Processing Centre.

-If you can, you should complete the claim form via the link above.
+If you can, you should complete the claim form online.

-Once your claim has been received you will be contacted by phone, by a member of staff from your local Jobs and Benefits office to arrange an interview.
+Once your claim has been received, you will be contacted by phone within five working days of applying to be invited for interview with a work coach in your local Jobs and Benefits office.

-You may get a text message beforehand just to let you know when to expect the call.
+You may get a text message to let you know when to expect the call.

-They will always be clearly marked as ‘DfC’ or DFCNI and will never ask you to click on a link, or to give personal information or financial details by message or email.
+When claiming Jobseeker's Allowance, you may get text messages from the Department for Communities.
+The sender identification will be ‘DFCbenefits’ and will never ask you to click on a link, or to give personal information or financial details by message or email.

 Your New Style JSA interview